-One of our church buildings is used by the U-Turn Project, which works with women who have been coerced into the sex trade.
-Also, we have consulted those who live around the church and those who pass through the churchyard on how we can best use the campus of buildings and space around the church for community benefit.
-It is proving to be harder than we first thought.
+One of our church buildings is used by Arch 76, which works with vulnerable local women.
+Also, we have consulted those who live around the church and those who pass through the churchyard on how we can best use the campus of buildings and space around the church for community benefit and are increasingly doing this, albeit encountering various social problems along the way.

 Although St Matthew's does not have a regular choir, we are a musical church where singing plays an important part in our worship.
 For a number years we have held successful Carol Services.
 For each of these, our Director of Music, Dr Christopher Maxim, has composed a new piece.
 They may be heard on YouTube: